-Step 1.
-Set Your Investment Parameters
+2. Set Your Investment Parameters

-When coming up with your investment parameters, you should consider the following criteria:
+When coming up with your investment parameters, you should consider the following criteria.

-Investment Objective and Time Horizon
+Investment Objective and Timeline

 Financing Options for Real Estate Auctions

-Your objective and investment time horizon dictate the financing options available.
+Your objective and investment timeline dictate the financing options available.
 All-cash offers are the preferred method of payment for an auction.
 All-cash offers aren’t subject to lender requirements and help facilitate quick transactions between the bidder and seller.

-However, if you can’t finance a real estate auction purchase all-cash, you’ll need to obtain financing from a lender.
-This is where the investment objective and time horizon come into play.
-Short-term investors, such as fix and flippers, usually rely on hard money loans, like those provided by LendingHome, to finance their investment.
+However, if you can’t purchase an auction property all-cash, you’ll need to obtain financing from a lender.
+This is where the investment objective and timeline are important.
+Short-term investors, such as fix and flippers, usually rely on hard money loans to finance their investment.
 Long-term investors, such as the buy-and-hold type, typically use conventional mortgages with longer terms.
 These financing options affect your maximum auction budget.

 We discuss the different financing options in-depth below.

 It’s important to note that winning bidders are charged what’s called a “buyer’s premium.”
 This is an additional fee paid to the auctioneer to cover all administrative expenses.
-The buyer’s premium is typically around 10% of the winning bid and is disclosed at auction prior to the start.
+The buyer’s premium typically is around 10% of the winning bid and is disclosed at auction prior to the start.
 Make sure you leave yourself at least a 10% contingency to cover the buyer’s premium.

 What’s more, the geography of a house dictates the contractors and/or property managers you’ll rely on.
 Fix and flippers need to ensure that there are reputable contractors available to do the work when needed, while long-term investors need to look for established property management companies.
 If you’re unfamiliar with an area, it can extend your overall investment timeline and cost you money.
 Better to stick to what you know.

 Real estate auctions are held both live and virtually.
 Live auction listings can be found on leading auction websites as well as through real estate agents and other industry professionals.
-Virtual auction listings can also be found on leading auction websites and through industry professionals, as well as on virtual auction sites.
+Virtual auction listings can also be found on leading auction websites and through industry professionals as well as on virtual auction sites.